ReactiveCocoa/ReactiveCocoa/README.md

  1. Add the ReactiveCocoa repository as a submodule of your application's repository.
  1. Run `script/bootstrap` from within the ReactiveCocoa folder.
- 1. Drag and drop `ReactiveCocoaFramework/ReactiveCocoa.xcodeproj` into your application's Xcode project or workspace.
+ 1. Drag and drop `ReactiveCocoa.xcodeproj` into your application's Xcode project or workspace.
  1. On the "Build Phases" tab of your application target, add RAC to the "Link Binary With Libraries" phase.